 During the Reporting Period, the Company further optimised its compliance management system in a top-down manner, including compliance management department, compliance teams of business departments and compliance personnel of branches and subsidiaries.
 Through the "standardisation and regulation" in areas including compliance management tools, compliance review standards, compliance inspection drafts, compliance monitoring indicators and compliance assessment procedures, the efficiency of duty performance of compliance management personnel at all levels was improved.
-It continued to strengthen the "penetrating" compliance management of subsidiaries by providing compliance support for major issues of subsidiaries, constantly exploring ways to optimise the management of anti-money laundering work of subsidiaries, improving the reporting mechanism for anti-money laundering work of subsidiaries, and enhancing the attention and guidance on anti-money laundering work of subsidiaries.
+It continued to strengthen the "penetrating" compliance management of subsidiaries by providing compliance support for major issues of subsidiaries, constantly exploring ways to optimise the management of anti-money laundering work of subsidiaries, conducting anti-money laundering surveys and studies of subsidiaries, exploring anti-money laundering management solutions for overseas subsidiary bodies, and enhancing the attention and guidance on anti-money laundering work of subsidiaries.